camunda/camunda-docs/versioned_docs/version-1.3/components/best-practices/development/writing-good-workers.md

 ## Thinking about transactions, exceptions and idempotency of workers

-Visit [dealing with problems and exceptions](../dealing-with-problems-and-exceptions/) to gain a better understanding of how workers deal with transactions and exceptions to the happy path, and find more details on how to write idempotent workers.
+Make sure to visit [Dealing With Problems and Exceptions](../dealing-with-problems-and-exceptions/) to gain a better understanding how workers deal with transactions and exceptions to the happy path.

 ## Data minimization in workers